Common Symptoms of Angina

 One rule of thumb to differentiate angina symptoms from symptoms of other conditions is to look for a pattern of what makes them develop and what makes them stop.
 For many individuals, angina is brought on by specific, predictable triggers such as exercise or stress; this is referred to as stable angina.
 When the trigger is addressed (for instance, the person stops exercising and allows their heart rate to return to normal), the symptoms typically stop.
 However, angina can also be unstable (not caused by a specific activity), and the pain can occur when the individual is sitting, sleeping, or not otherwise expecting symptoms to occur.
 This is considered a medical emergency, as it could potentially be a symptom of a more serious issue such as a heart attack or stroke.

-At Tampa General Hospital, our cardiology team is available 24/7 to assess patients who are exhibiting unstable angina or other symptoms of a heart attack or stroke.
+At Tampa General Hospital, our heart and vascular team is available 24/7 to assess patients who are exhibiting unstable angina or other symptoms of a heart attack or stroke.
 If you are experiencing sudden chest pain that is not the result of exercise, stress, or another known trigger, call 9-1-1 immediately.
 TGH can also provide long-term monitoring and treatment for patients with stable angina.
 For a referral to a cardiologist, use our PhysicianFinder.